 If you are a woman, keep using birth control for at least 1 month after your last dose of neratinib.
 If you are a man, keep using birth control for at least 3 months after your last dose.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using neratinib.

-It is not known whether neratinib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine and for at least 1 month after your last dose.

 How should I take neratinib?